vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 # Overview.

 Hey there, MyWebClassers!
-It's your CEO Keith, and I'm here to talk to you about implementing lean processes and agile project management methodologies.
-Now, I know what you're thinking, "Oh great, more work for us to do."
-But trust me, this is going to be a game-changer for our project, and I promise to make it funny!
+It's your CEO Keith, and I'm back to talk to you about lean and agile practices.
+Don't worry, I promise to keep it funny!

-First off, let's talk about breaking down projects into smaller, more manageable tasks.
-Think of it like eating a giant pizza.
-You don't try to shove the whole thing in your mouth at once, right?
+So, imagine you're eating a giant pizza.
+You wouldn't try to shove the whole thing in your mouth at once, would you?
 (Unless you're trying to impress someone, but that's a different story.)
-Instead, you take small, manageable bites, savoring each delicious slice.
+No, you'd take small, manageable bites, savoring each delicious slice.
 That's exactly what we're going to do with our project tasks.
-We're going to take small, manageable bites, savoring each delicious accomplishment along the way.
+We're going to break them down into small, manageable bites, savoring each delicious accomplishment along the way.

-And speaking of pizza, let's talk about metrics.
-Metrics are like the toppings on a pizza.
-They add flavor and help us measure our progress.
-We'll be tracking metrics like deployment times, automated test times, and user satisfaction scores.
-Just like how you measure the amount of cheese on a pizza, we'll measure our progress with these metrics to make sure we're on track to deliver a high-quality product on time and within budget.
+And just like toppings on a pizza, metrics add flavor and help us measure our progress.
+We'll be tracking metrics like deployment times, automated test times, user satisfaction scores, and even the number of high-fives we give each other for a job well done.
+That's right, folks, we're counting high-fives now.
+And just like how you measure the amount of cheese on a pizza, we'll measure our progress with these metrics to make sure we're on track to deliver a high-quality product on time and within budget.

 Now, let's talk about the tasks themselves.
 We've identified a set of tasks that are critical for the success of our project.
 Think of these tasks like toppings on a pizza.
 Each topping adds flavor and texture to the pizza, just like each task adds value to our project.
 We'll be conducting legal research, implementing internationalization features, performing SEO research, and making the website accessible to all users.
 And just like how you might get creative with pizza toppings, we'll be getting creative with our tasks to deliver a website that our users will love.

 But don't worry, folks, we're not just throwing a bunch of toppings on a pizza and hoping for the best.
 We'll be using lean and agile practices to streamline our workflow, increase collaboration and communication, and deliver high-quality work faster.
 It's like having a well-oiled pizza-making machine, except instead of pizza, we're making a kick-ass website.

-In conclusion, adopting lean and agile practices can help us work more efficiently, collaborate more effectively, and deliver better results for our clients.
-And who doesn't want to deliver a pizza...I mean a website, that's hot, fresh, and ready to be devoured by our users?
-So let's dig in, MyWebClassers, and make this project a success!
+So, let's get cooking, MyWebClassers!
+By adopting lean and agile practices, we can work more efficiently, collaborate more effectively, and deliver better results for our clients.
+And who doesn't want to deliver a website that's hot, fresh, and ready to be devoured by our users?
+Let's make this project a success and celebrate with a pizza party (or a high-five party, if that's more your style).